Camp Lejeune Water Contamination News and Updates

 Even if you are already receiving VA benefits or were previously denied, you may now have new legal options for getting the justice and compensation you deserve.

-If you or a loved one lived or worked at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987, the team at the Camp Lejeune Claims Center is here 24/7 to help.
+If you or a loved one suffered an injury after living or working at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987, the team at the Camp Lejeune Claims Center is here 24/7 to help.

 Camp Lejeune Water Contamination Veterans Support FAQs